 In your final semester of study, you'll devise and independently undertake a major thesis project, where you'll focus on a particular area of specialised interest and build further depth and expertise to the critical ideas and knowledge you have already gained.
 You'll also complete a research seminar which will provide you with a range of research-based tools needed to complete the major research project.

 Integrated Design Studio

-If you choose to undertake the Integrated Design Studio, you'll work together in teams with colleagues from the Faculty of Engineering on real world, industry-linked projects focused on the integrated design of sustainable, high-performance buildings.
+If you choose to undertake the Integrated Design Studio, you'll work together in teams with colleagues from the School of Engineering on real world, industry-linked projects focused on the integrated design of sustainable, high-performance buildings.

 Key Areas of Study